10 Minutes Gone

 10 Minutes Gone is a 2019 crime thriller action film directed by Brian A. Miller.
 The film stars Bruce Willis and Michael Chiklis, and was released on September 27, 2019.

 Plot

-Expert bank robber Frank Sullivan (Michael Chiklis) never had a job go wrong – until his brother is killed during a heist.
+Expert bank robber Frank Sullivan (Michael Chiklis) never had a job go wrong until his brother is killed during a heist.
 Knocked unconscious, Frank wakes up in a dirty alley without memory of how the robbery went awry or who shot his brother.
-To Frank's boss, violent crime lord Rex (Bruce Willis), none of that matters, he just wants the loot that Frank doesn't have.
-Short on time and information, Frank must figure out which member of their crew betrayed them, avoid Rex's contract killer closing in on him and locate a mysterious briefcase to save his own skin and avenge his brother's death.
+To Frank's boss, violent crime lord Rex (Bruce Willis), none of that matters, but he just wants the loot, which Frank does not have.
+Short on time and information, Frank must figure out which member of their crew betrayed them, avoid Rex's contract killer closing in on him, and locate a mysterious briefcase to save his own skin and avenge his brother's death.

 Cast

 Production

 The film was shot in Cincinnati in September 2018.